vimlet/vimlet-commons/node/release/README.md

 This is a simplified API documentation where types are provided to ease the usage, note [opt] denotes optional or nullable parameters.

 **Notes:**
-- All async methods have a DoneHandler which is a standard node callback(error, data), this means promises and other synchronization methods should be compatible out of the box.
+- All async methods parameters ends with a standard node callback(error, data), this means promises and other synchronization methods should be compatible out of the box.
-- In most functions, when a null OutputHandler is provided console output will be the default, this is useful to override text output.
+- In most functions, when a null output callback is provided, console output will be the default, this is useful for overriding text output.

 ## Run